Coming To Our Senses

 What is Cranial Nerve Sequencing and who is it for?

-And its not your fault.
-The larger systems within which we work can isolate us and push us past what is healthy.
-They ask too much of us.
 Our slowly evolved, biologically complex bodies need time to reset, recover, and then reconnect with others - often more time than we can give them.

 Your body will have time to catch up with your brain.
 Through investigating and caring for your own feelings, body sensations and cues, you will build trust in your relational instincts as well.